Stacy Haiduk

 Stacy Haiduk (born April 24, 1968) is an American actress.
 She starred as Lana Lang in the syndicated superhero series Superboy (1988–1992) and as Katherine Hitchcock in the NBC science fiction series, seaQuest DSV (1993–1994).
 Haiduk also had leading roles in the NBC prime time soap opera, The Round Table (1992) and Fox supernatural horror series, Kindred: The Embraced (1996), and has appeared in a number of feature and made-for-television movies.

-Haiduk played Hannah Nichols in the ABC daytime soap opera All My Children (2007-2008), and Patty Williams and Emily Peterson on CBS soap opera The Young and the Restless (2009-2016), for which she received a Daytime Emmy Award nomination for Outstanding Supporting Actress in a Drama Series in 2017.
-In 2018, she began appeared as Kristen DiMera and Susan Banks on the NBC soap opera, Days of Our Lives receiving another Daytime Emmy Award nomination in 2022.
+Haiduk played Hannah Nichols in the ABC daytime soap opera All My Children (2007–2008), and Patty Williams and Emily Peterson on CBS soap opera The Young and the Restless (2009–2012, 2015–2016, 2026), for which she received a Daytime Emmy Award nomination for Outstanding Supporting Actress in a Drama Series in 2017.
+In 2018, she began appearing as Kristen DiMera and Susan Banks on the NBC soap opera, Days of Our Lives receiving another Daytime Emmy Award nomination in 2022.